There Is Learning in Leaving

 But I am also starting to see something I did not expect.

-Teaching a different grade forces you to rethink what matters most.
-Working in a different school shows you that there is more than one way to do this work.
+Different grades force you to rethink what matters most.
+Different schools show you there is more than one way to do this work.
 New environments stretch you in ways comfort never will.

-Before becoming a teacher, I saw career moves differently.
-Movement meant growth, when it was intentional, not constant.
-New roles meant new learning, more responsibility, new challenges, and a stronger resume.
+Before teaching, I saw career movement as growth.
+New roles meant new learning, new challenges, and a broader perspective.

 Staying builds depth.